scorpionjacky/linux-kernel/boot/multiboot_2.md

     ...
 ```

-We can't just use a normal label here, since we need the table offset.
-We calculate this offset using the current address $ and set the label to this value using equ.
-Now we can use gdt64.code instead of 8 and this label will still work if we modify the GDT.
+We can't just use a normal label here, since we need the table *offset*.
+We calculate this offset using the current address `$` and set the label to this value using [equ](https://www.nasm.us/doc/nasmdoc3.html#section-3.2.4).
+Now we can use `gdt64.code` instead of 8 and this label will still work if we modify the GDT.

-In order to finally enter the true 64-bit mode, we need to load cs with gdt64.code.
-But we can't do it through mov.
-The only way to reload the code selector is a far jump or a far return.
+In order to finally enter the true 64-bit mode, we need to load `cs` with `gdt64.code`.
+But we can't do it through `mov`.
+The only way to reload the code selector is a *far jump* or a *far return*.
 These instructions work like a normal jump/return but change the code selector.
 We use a far jump to a long mode label:

 ```asm
 global start